medic/cht-docs/content/en/apps/guides/data/analytics/setup.md

 docker-compose -f docker-compose.couchdb.yml -f docker-compose.postgres.yml -f docker-compose.yml up -d
 ```

 You can verify this command worked by running `docker ps`.
-It should show 6 containers running including Logstash, DBT, data generator, Postgres, CouchDB and Postgrest (note the `t` at the end!).
+It should show 6 containers running including Logstash, DBT, data generator, PostgreSQL, CouchDB and PostgREST (note the `t` at the end!).

 Now that all services are running, use a PostgreSQL client like [pgAdmin](https://www.pgadmin.org/) to connect to server `localhost:5432` with user `postgres` and password `postgres`.
 You should be able to see sample data being inserted into the `v1.medic` table.